 “Look… out…” she managed as Iota threw out her conductor once more.

-Not-Lieutenant stiffened and turned just as chains jetted at him from behind.
-Before they pierced him through, however, a gunshot whistled through the air followed by a grunt as Iota fell to the ground.
+Not-oberleutnant stiffened and turned just as chains jetted at him from behind.
+Before they pierced him through, however, a gunshot whistled through the air followed by a grunt as Iota fell on her side.
 Her conductor shattered to pieces on the ground as her mediums lost their glow and clattered lifelessly onto the roof.

-The second lieutenant was standing on the roof now with Klaus and the captain just beside him.
-There was a gun still billowing with smoke in Gilbert’s hands.
-Klaus must’ve conjured something quick for the second lieutenant, Emilia realized, vision swimming.
+The leutnant was standing on the roof now with Klaus and the hauptmann just beside him.
+There was a gun still billowing with smoke in the leutnant’s hands.
+Klaus must’ve conjured something quick for him, Emilia realized, vision swimming.

-The Elementalist lifted his hand and drew an encircling wall of fire around Iota as she turned on her heels and lunged at Gilbert.
-Iota winced back from the heat and whipped around to glare at him.
+The Elementalist lifted their hand and drew an encircling wall of fire around Iota as the woman turned on her heels and lunged at Gilbert.
+Iota winced back from the blaze and whipped around to glare at the Elementalist.

 “You don’t understand,” Iota snapped in her flame jail.
 She extended her hand past the wall of flame and her skin began to bubble and blacken.